 Benefits Paid?
 Yes, and terminated after 24 months.

-Basis For Denial / Termination of Benefits: Application of 24 month mental health limitation.
-Prudential explained that the medical records contained in the claim file, in addition to the various reports received, did not support a physical condition that limited Plaintiff from his occupation or required medically necessary restrictions in the performance of that profession.
-Additionally, there was no evidence of a significant cognitive impairment or any neurological contribution to Plaintiff’s perceived cognitive deficits.
+Basis For Denial / Termination of Benefits: Application of 24-month mental health limitation.
+Prudential explained that the medical records contained in the claim file, in addition to the various reports received, did not support a physical condition that limited the Plaintiff from his occupation or required medically necessary restrictions in the performance of that profession.
+Additionally, there was no evidence of a significant cognitive impairment or any neurological contribution to the Plaintiff’s perceived cognitive deficits.

 Key Physician Opinions: The doctors’ reports Plaintiff submitted to support his initial claim do focus all but exclusively on the debilitating psychological and cognitive effects of Plaintiff’s depression.
 But, neuropsychological evaluations obtained thereafter show that Plaintiff suffers from cognitive deficiencies that may be caused by brain damage.

 Dr. Cohan, an HIV specialist, has been Plaintiff’s treating physician since May 2012; he provided a letter dated August 6, 2013, in response to Prudential’s termination of the Plaintiff’s claim.
 Dr. Cohan stated that Plaintiff is disabled by multiple factors directly related to his HIV infection, including chronic fatigue and cognitive dysfunction, and that this is exacerbated by other factors such as lumbar disc disease and radiculopathy.

 Dr. Cohan stated that Plaintiff’s cognitive functioning is impaired such that he cannot sustain his focus and concentration over an eight hour day, and that “his problems in this regard are caused and contributed to by his HIV disease, fatigue, chronic pain and nausea.”